If you are looking for something new to hand out for Halloween this year instead of the typical candy bar.

 let me know in the comments… I read them all!

-- DRINK UP: THIS IS MY #1 items and has been for about 5 years now….
-Juice, yes believe it or not all the kids love juice, from the little ones who yell to mom and day as they run down the walkway to them… I got juicy! to the teens who are so thirsty and thank me over an over for giving juice.
+To the teens who are so thirsty and thank me over and over for giving juice.
 Juice is a winner, Kool-aid seems to be the most economical at Sam’s club at 40 juices for $6.
-Target sells Ghoul-aid (Halloween berry cool-aid jammers) at 10 boxes for $1.50 so same price.
+Target sells Ghoul-aid (Halloween berry cool-aid jammers) at 10 boxes for $1.50 so same price, but often harder to locate.

 I’ve given out juice for at least 5 Halloweens and its’ always a hit at 15 cents each, it’s a very good price point HERE it is online for a higher price but for reference to see what it looks like